teichholz/Hack-Assembler/README.md

 # Hack-Assembler

-A simple assembler for toy assembly language of the [Nand2Tetris](https://www.nand2tetris.org/) course.
+A simple assembler for the toy assembly language of the [Nand2Tetris](https://www.nand2tetris.org/) course.